 These days, I have come to think that every man experiences his greatest level of maturity during the period when he changes from young man to adult.

-There is another pair of young men, both former soldiers, one a poet, and the other an editor who used to belong to a suicide squad during the war.
-They occasionally stay over my house for a few nights and cook me meals making clankety-clank sounds along the way.
-These two men carry shadows of the battlefield, and brim with a rough, untamed, wild nature gained from having been in war.
-However, they own a surprising moderate quality in their souls.
-That is to say, they too hold dear a trace of their own graceful female teacher.
-Like the other two men, these young men are also twenty-two.
+There is another pair of young men, both having just returned from the war: one a poet, and the other an editor who belonged to a suicide squad during the war.
+They occasionally stay over my house for a few nights and cook me meals making clankety-clank sounds along the way; these two men carry shadows of the battlefield.
+A rough, untamed, wild nature gained from having been on the front brims from within.
+However, they possess a surprisingly moderate quality in their souls; that is to say, they too hold dear a trace of their own graceful female teacher.
+Both are also twenty-two.
 They have not begun a life of true lust yet.
-They have not reached that period of growth where they mentally suffer from lust itself.
-Yet, each of these young men is more mature at their current age than men of forty or fifty.
+Their minds may not have matured to the age where the physical needs of the body cause suffering.
+Men of this age, though, are more mature than men of forty or fifty.
 Their moderate nature comes naturally to them and is not fabricated, forced, or twisted like that of an older man.
-For a certain period in their life, I think, every man is an optimist, like Voltaire’s Candide.
+For a certain period in life, I think, every man is an optimist like Candide.
 Then they fall and become decadent.
 But, I assume most lose purity in their souls as their bodies become more decadent.

-While I was a teacher, I did not experience the common pain of navigating life as a staff member: no clashing with bosses, being bullied, or subject to the friction of cliques.
+While a teacher, I did not experience the common pain of navigating life as an employee: no clashing with bosses, being bullied, or subject to the friction of cliques.
 There were only five of us.
-And there was no way we could have possibly had a clique, even if we wanted to.
-It was a branch school, and because the head teacher was not the principal, he did not have much sense of responsibility.
-He was, in fact, very irresponsible to begin with and had no passion for education whatsoever.
-He clearly had no problem neglecting his class to run around playing matchmaker for that wealthy, influential man.
-So, he could hardly lecture anyone about teaching—not a single word.
-Even though I used a slightly slanted curriculum that lacked music, and an abacus-focused math class (because I was horrible in both subjects), he did not complain.
-The only thing he did was, once in a blue moon, he’d pull me aside and hint that I must take very good care of the children of influential families.
-Since I loved all my students equally, I did not get hung up on those things nor did I feel any further need to act on the head teacher’s hint.
+And there was no way we could have possibly had a clique even if we wanted to.
+It was a branch school, and because the head teacher was not the principal, he did not have much sense of responsibility; he was very irresponsible to begin with and had no passion for education whatsoever.
+Neglecting his class, he busily ran around doing things like playing matchmaker for the influential man, and so he was never able to say anything to anybody about the education profession, not one iota; even though I used a slightly slanted curriculum that lacked music and an abacus-focused math class (because I was horrible in both subjects) he did not complain.
+Only, once in a blue moon, he’d pull me aside and hint that I must take very good care of the children of influential families.
+But I didn’t get hung up on those things nor did I feel any further need to act on the head teacher’s hint since I loved all my students equally.

 Children are sly creatures just like adults.
-Take the milk house boy, for example, who flunked and had to repeat the same grade.
-He was sly alright, but at the same time, there was right courage residing within him, and he’d acceptingly sacrifice himself for others.
-It’s this worthy distinction in right courage that separates children from adults.
+For example, the milk house boy who flunked and had to repeat the same grade was sly alright, but at the same time, there was right courage residing within him, and he’d acceptingly sacrifice himself for others; it boils down to this worthy distinction in right courage that separates children from adults.
 It’s greater in children than in adults.
 Children can’t help being sly.
-Slyness is not a vice, and it coexists with right courage.
-When the proper amount of right courage no longer exists in harmony with slyness, that is a problem.
+Being sly is not a vice, and it coexists with right courage; when the proper amount of right courage no longer exists in harmony with slyness, that, I thought, was a problem.

-One day after school, the students and teachers had all left and I was by myself in the staff room, vacantly absorbed in all sorts of thought.
-I heard someone knocking on the glass window from outside.
+One day after school, the students and teachers had all left, and vacantly absorbed in thought alone in the staff room, I heard someone knocking on the glass window from outside.
 It was the head teacher.

 “I don’t need to go.
 Would you please tell the boy, and only the boy, to come here on your way back home?”